zyedidia/micro/runtime/help/commands.md

 * `show option`: shows the current value of the given option.

+* `eval "expression"`: Evaluates a Lua expression.
+Note that micro will not print anything so you should use `messenger:Message(...)` to display a value.

 * `run sh-command`: runs the given shell command in the background.
 The command's output will be displayed in one line when it finishes running.